top of page

 Developer: Pulse Entertainment

-Bad Mojo follows the playable character of the entomologist Roger Samms—named after an anagram of Gregor Samsa.
-Unlike Gregor, whose metamorphosis was allegorical, Roger was cursed to transform into a cockroach.
-The game utilised live-action FMV cutscenes in conjunction with actual playable scenes, where players control the computer-generated, animated cockroach.
-Roger roams around a bar, desperately evading impossibly large enemies and environmental obstacles, with the aim of regaining his human body.
+This interactive movie utilised live-action FMV cutscenes in conjunction with actual playable scenes, where players control the computer-generated, animated cockroach.
+Roger roams around a bar, desperately evading impossibly large enemies and environmental obstacles, to regain his human body.

-This game has received recognition for its grimy atmosphere and rich gameplay, often heeded as an FMV game done right.
-In recent years, the game has earned itself a spot on modern distributors, reinvented under the name Bad Mojo Redux.
+This FMV game has received recognition for its grimy atmosphere and rich gameplay, often heeded as an FMV game done right.
+In recent years, the game has earned itself a spot-on modern distributor, reinvented under the name Bad Mojo Redux.

 5. Henry Stickmin